vtexdocs/known-issues/docs/en/known-issues/Store Framework/products-in-the-productlist-that-have-an-itemattachment-duplicate-when-the-quantity-is-increased.md

 ---
-title: "Products in the 'product-list' that have an 'itemAttachment' duplicate when the quantity is increased"
+title: 'Products in the ''product-list'' that have an ''itemAttachment'' duplicate when the quantity is increased'
 id: 4QybxJRoj7wLNvN7NG2FLA
 status: PUBLISHED
 createdAt: 2022-01-24T21:19:51.135Z